deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

 ### Building BASE_CILIUM_DEV images (used for build other images and binaries, and contain all dependencies)

 - `BASE_CILIUM_DEV` - contain all dependencies from original images: runtime, builder, compilers, cilium-envoy, iptables
-  - based on `BASE_UBUNTU` image
+  - based on `BASE_ALT` image
   - includes `(!!! loaded from internet)`:
-    - packages from repo: ubuntu-jammy and apt.llvm.org
+    - packages from repo: p10
     - binaries of go (1.21.5) from [go.dev](https://go.dev)
     - binaries and plugins of protoc (22.3) from github releases
     - binaries of bazel and wrapper shell-scripts from github releases